 Clare Hunter (she/her)

-Clare has just completed her Post Graduate Diploma in Careers Guidance at the University of the West of Scotland.
-She has studied at UWS for 8 years; her previous study includes BA Business and she has also completed a Masters in International Marketing Management.
-She held the post of Vice President Student Development with SAUWS for two years and was a course rep for two years during her degree.
+Clare is currently completing her Masters in Careers Guidance and Development at the University of the West of Scotland.
+She hopes to progress to PhD study this year, and has been a student at UWS for nine years.
+In this time, she has held the post of Vice President Student Development with SAUWS for two years.
 Her career goal is to become a lecturer in HE/FE and she feels that her role as an AT adds to her already varied skills and employment experience.
-Clare has also worked as a student guide, a student mentor and as a registry assistant, so she is very student orientated, with a particular interest around widening access and articulation, she currently works in the Quality Team at UWS and is interested in co-creation of the curriculum.
-2022-23 is her sixth year as a sparqs Associate Trainer.
+Clare has also worked as a student guide, a student mentor and as a registry assistant, so she is very student orientated, with a particular interest around widening access and articulation.
+2023-24 is her seventh year as a sparqs Associate Trainer.

 Lane Deamant (they/them)

-Lane is from Chicago, Illinois and is in their fourth year in Social Policy and Politics (MA) at the University of Edinburgh.
-They have served as a programme representative for Social Policy for the last two years and a peer tutor for the past year, valuing the opportunity to deepen connections with students and staff.
-Lane has interned with several organisations covering a range of policy issues, most recently working on health workforce policy with the U.S. Department of Health and Human Services.
-They also volunteer at a community garden and in local childcare in the Edinburgh area.
-Lane is thrilled to be in their second year as an Associate Trainer with sparqs.
+Lane is a student on the MSc International Health Policy at the London School of Economics and Political Science.
+During their undergrad in Social Policy and Politics at The University of Edinburgh, they served as a programme representative and a peer tutor, valuing the opportunity to deepen connections between students and staff.
+Lane has interned with several organisations covering a range of policy issues, most recently working on health care policy with the U.S. Department of Health and Human Services.
+They also volunteer with Marie Curie Hospice.
+Lane is thrilled to be in their third year as an Associate Trainer with sparqs.

 Beth Macphee (she/her)

-Beth is currently in her 3rd year at City of Glasgow College studying Travel & Tourism at HNC degree.
-She was a dedicated and enthusiastic Institutional Associate Trainer at the college during academic year 2021-22 and embellished her passion for student representation by exploring a variety of student movement positions.
+Beth is in her fourth and final year at City of Glasgow College, studying Travel & Tourism at HND degree.
+She was a dedicated and enthusiastic Institutional Associate Trainer at the college during academic year 2021-22 and is a returning sparqs associate trainer from the academic year 2022-23 .
+She embellished her passion for student representation by exploring a variety of student movement positions.
 She was the volunteering officer in the student parliament team and volunteered as an ESOL peer mentor over a 12-week academic period.
 In her first year of studying, she was a devoted class rep, and her determination did not go unnoticed when she was acknowledged as class representative of the year in 2021.
 She has also attended conferences in relation to her parliamentary role and excelled her skills by committing her time as an active convenor of the creative writing society.
-This is Beth’s first year as a sparqs Associate Trainer and she is thrilled to be a part of the journey, which she feels will enhance her public speaking and team building skills.
+This is Beth’s second year as a sparqs Associate Trainer and she is thrilled to be a part of the journey again, which she feels will enhance her passion for teaching and resilience skills.

 Finn Link (he/him)

-Finn is in his second year of his Game Design and Production studies at Abertay University, where he was course rep during his first year, with his main focus and passion in his studies being 2D character and gameplay design.
+Finn is in his third year of his Game Design and Production studies at Abertay University, where he was course rep during his first and second years.
+His main focus and passion in his studies are 2D character and gameplay design.
 He is secretary of the committee of Abertay's Pokétay society, and has been since his first year.
 His main goal as a course rep is to create a productive space for students and lecturers where communication is key.
-This is his first year as a sparqs Associate Trainer.
+This is his second year as a sparqs Associate Trainer.

 Kirsten Koss (she/her)

-Kirsten is currently in second year at the University of Aberdeen studying History and Politics.
-This will be her first year at the University after graduating with an HND in Social Sciences from North East Scotland College in 2022.
+Kirsten is in her third year at the University of Aberdeen, studying History and Politics.
+This will be her second year at the University after graduating with an HND in Social Sciences from North East Scotland College in 2022.
 Kirsten began her work in the student movement as a course rep herself, before she stood for election to the position of Depute President at her college’s Students’ Association.
-During her year as a student officer, Kirsten was a member of the NESCol Regional Board.
+As a student officer, Kirsten was a member of the NESCol Regional Board.
 She was asked to attend the Scottish Parliament as a witness to a committee hearing and was a member of an SQA strategic group.
 Kirsten is keenly versed in the student movement and strongly believes in empowering other students to become effective members of it too.
-Whilst she will be starting at university, she is passionate about the benefits of Scotland’s colleges and widening participation more generally.
-Kirsten is keen to continue doing her part in the student movement and is looking forward to equipping other students to become effective course representatives.
-Kirsten also works part time and volunteers as an elected member of NUS Scotland’s Steering Committee.
-This is her first year as a sparqs Associate Trainer.
+Whilst she is a university student, she is passionate about the benefits of Scotland’s colleges and widening participation more generally and as such, she has been volunteering with the University of Aberdeen’s Access Aberdeen team, supporting articulating students.
+Furthermore, Kirsten also works as a Student Team Member at Education Scotland and is part of college inspections across Scotland.
+She also works part time and volunteers as an elected member of NUS Scotland’s Steering Committee.
+This is her second year as a sparqs Associate Trainer.

 Manuela Davies-Vengoechea (she/her)